s4muel/autologin/README.md

 #RAPIDLOGIN_ROUTE_NAME_PATTERN='*'
 ```

+### Users
-By default, rapid login buttons for first 3 users from dabatase will be displayed, if you want to customize the users, publish the config (see below) and set the `users` value.
+By default, rapid login buttons for first 3 users from dabatase will be displayed.
+You can set the users in `.env` file, but if you want to set the users in a more clean format, publish the config (see below) and set the `users` value.

 `key` is the user's `id` in database, and `value` is displayed in the button